What is laryngeal cancer?

 What are the symptoms of laryngeal cancer?

-It’s easy to mistake symptoms of laryngeal cancer for other conditions.
-If you experience these symptoms, talk to your healthcare provider for an accurate diagnosis:
+It’s easy to mistake the first signs of laryngeal cancer for other conditions.
+The most common symptom — hoarseness that doesn’t improve after a few weeks — is easy to mistake as a sign of a cold.
+If you experience the following symptoms, talk to a healthcare provider for an accurate diagnosis:

-- Sore throat or cough that doesn’t go away.
+- Sore throat or cough that doesn’t improve.

-- Voice change, such as hoarseness, that doesn’t improve after two weeks.
+- Voice changes, such as hoarseness, that don’t improve after two weeks.

 - Pain or other difficulties when you swallow.

 If you have these symptoms, seek medical attention right away:

 - The feeling that something’s in your throat (globus sensation).

 - Coughing up blood (hemoptysis).

 Some forms of HPV (human papillomavirus), a sexually transmitted infection (STI), can cause laryngeal cancer.